I use plenty of apps in my own ecommerce stores. But oh boy, I hate their pricing plans. I hate them all…

 Seriously, how often do you visit a pricing page and say:

-“What incredible and fair pricing!
+“What an incredible and fair pricing!
 Can’t wait to pay these people! “

 Hmm… Almost never, right?

-No doubt you’ve been met with some ridiculously high and/or confusing price points.
+No doubt you’ve come across some ridiculously high and/or confusing price points.

 $50 fixed monthly. $80 for 30,000 visitors.
 Free, but I have to pay $20 to make it actually work. $40 for 100 orders.